 Revised Date: July 2021

-The Dyslexia Resource has an unprecedented opportunity to change the academic trajectory for students in two underperforming schools in Atlanta.
-The Dyslexia Resource is expanding its reading remediation program at Thomasville Heights, Slater Elementary Schools, Price Middle School, and Carver High School, schools situated in impoverished neighborhoods.
+The Dyslexia Resource has an unprecedented opportunity to change the academic trajectory for students in underperforming schools in Atlanta.
+The Dyslexia Resource is expanding its reading remediation program at Carver High School, a school situated in an impoverished neighborhood.
 Our reading remediation is a tutorial program built on the principles of the Orton-Gillingham approach and grounded in evidence-based instructional practices for teaching reading.
 Individuals who are, or have been, reading teachers, reading specialists and/or reading tutors are invited to submit an application to join a dedicated team of educators focused on teaching students in underperforming schools to read.

 - To provide high-quality Orton Gillingham-based reading intervention in small groups at Purpose Built Schools Atlanta in southeast Atlanta